strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/Question02.md

 computed on the solutions given by the algorithm respect its $2-$approximation factor.

-The Closest Insertion heuristic has time complexity of $O(n^3)$
+The Closest Insertion heuristic has time complexity of $O(n^3)$.

 From \ref{fig:error-comparison} it can be seen that the Closest Insertion heuristic in each instance has the lowest approximation error between the algorithms analysed.
-It's interesting to notice that in average the Metric TSP algorithm seems to have the worst approximation error with the given dataset despite being a $2-$approximation algorithm as the Closest Insertion heuristic is, even when compared with the Nearest Neighbour heuristic which is a
+It's interesting to notice that in average the Metric TSP algorithm seems to have the worst approximation error with the given dataset despite being a $2-$approximation, even when compared with the Nearest Neighbour heuristic which is a $\log(n)-$approximation algorithm.
-$\log(n)-$approximation algorithm.

 Instead, regarding time efficiency, from \ref{fig:time-comparison-1} and